SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/markdown-bundle.md

 # KnpMarkdownBundle & Service

 Fun fact!
 Witches & wizards *love* writing markdown.
-I have no idea why... but we're going to give our customers what they want: we're going to allow the question text to be written in Markdown.
-We'll focus on this "show" page.
+I have no idea why... but darnit!
+We're going to give the people what they want!
+We're going to allow the question text to be written in Markdown.
+For now, we'll focus on this "show" page.

-To do that, open up `QuestionController` and find the `show()` method.
+Open up `QuestionController` and find the `show()` method.
 Let's see, this renders `show.html.twig`... open up that template... and find the question text.
 Here it is.
-Because we don't have a database yet, the question is hardcoded right here.
+Because we don't have a database yet, the question is hardcoded.
 Let's move this text into our controller so we can write some code to transform it from Markdown to HTML.

-Copy the question text, delete it, and, in the controller, let's make a new
+Copy the question text, delete it, and, in the controller, make a new
 variable: `$questionText =` and paste.
 Pass this to the template as a new `questionText` variable.
-Perfect!
 Back in `show.html.twig`, print that:
 `{{ questionText }}`.
 Oh, and to make things a bit more interesting, let's add some markdown formatting - how about `**` around "adorable".
+Perfect!

-Ok, if we refresh the page now... no surprise - it literally prints `**adorable**`.
+If we refresh the page now... no surprise - it literally prints `**adorable**`.

-Now, transforming text from Markdown into HTML is clearly "work"... and we know that all work in Symfony is done by a service.
-At your terminal, who knows - let's see if Symfony has any services that parse markdown.
+Transforming text from Markdown into HTML is clearly "work"... and we know that all work in Symfony is done by a service.
+And... who knows?
+Maybe Symfony *already* has a service that parses markdown.
+At your terminal, let's find out.
 Run:

 ```terminal
 php bin/console debug:autowiring markdown